kitmarty/blog/_posts/2019-07-06-aris-database-performance-test.markdown

 *there can be some inaccuracies in the time data because of the mode difference and their approaches of working with DB.
 Nevertheless total time is accurate.*

-As you can see execution time decreases by <span style="color:green; font-weight:bold">65%</span> percent when we use `SAVE_ONDEMAND` mode.
+As you can see execution time decreases by <span style="color:green; font-weight:bold">65%</span> percent when we use `SAVE_ONDEMAND` mode in comparison with `SAVE_AUTO` mode.
 And this result we got on an empty database.
 I suppose it will be much more effective, when a database has a lot of objects inside.

 And time extremely increases by <span style="color:red; font-weight:bold">81%</span> when we use `SAVE_IMMEDIATELY` mode.
 This mode is effective only if we want to write changes in a database right after the execution of a particular command in the script.